-- A. The Division has filed alternative motions, seeking dismissal under 20 NYCRR 3000.9 (a) or summary determination under 20 NYCRR 3000.9 (b).
+A. The Division has filed a motion in the alternative, seeking dismissal under 20 NYCRR 3000.9 (a) or summary determination under 20 NYCRR 3000.9 (b).
 Since the petition was timely filed, the Division of Tax Appeals has subject matter jurisdiction over the issue of the timely filing of a request for a conciliation conference.
-Therefore, the Division's motion will be treated as one for summary determination (see Matter of Ryan, Tax Appeals Tribunal, September 12, 2013). - B. A motion for summary determination shall be granted:
+Therefore, the Division's motion will be treated as one for summary determination (see Matter of Ryan, Tax Appeals Tribunal, September 12, 2013).

+B. A motion for summary determination shall be granted: